 Originally found in warm, arid climates, its home countries include India, Afghanistan and China.
 Nowadays, cannabis can be found in places all around the world, except in humid, tropical rain forests.
 There are male and female cannabis plants, each with a distinct way of blooming.
 The cannabis plant has a lifespan of one year.
 After fertilisation, the seeds mature and the plant dies.

-It typically reaches a height of 2 to 3 meters (7 to 10 feet), after which the plant blooms and the growth ceases.
+The plant typically reaches a height of 2 to 3 meters (7 to 10 feet), after which it blooms and the growth ceases.

 THC & CBD